precice/precice.github.io/content/docs/running/running-output-files.md

 - `Iteration` is the coupling iteration counter within each time window.
 So, in the first time window, 6 iterations were necessary to converge, in the second time window 3.
 - And then two convergence measure are defined in the example.
 Two relative ones -- hence the `...Rel(...)`.
 The two columns `ResRel(Temperature)` and `RelRel(Force)` give the relative residual for temperature and heat flux, respectively, at the start of each iteration.

-## precice-events/*

-Recorded events of all participants and ranks.
-See page on [performance analysis](tooling-performance-analysis.html) for more information.

 ## precice-accelerationInfo.log

 Advanced information on the numerical performance of the Quasi-Newton coupling (if used and enabled).
 Please note that this file is mainly meant for debugging.
 Nearly all information here can also be inspected through the iterations file above.